-- 79% of Plan, Shop, Save & Cook graduates increased meal planning practices. - 81% of Plan, Shop, Save & Cook graduates are more likely to use nutrition facts labels.
+74% of Plan, Shop, Save & Cook (PSSC) graduates increased meal planning practices and 97% are using nutrition facts labels more often.

 IMPROVING CALIFORNIA'S HEALTH THROUGH SNAP-ED

 County Statement:

 San Francisco County has a population of approximately 850,000 people, with 26% of the residents being SNAP-Ed eligible.
 Approximately 211,181 people live at or below 185% of the poverty level.
 Of the SNAP-Ed eligible population, 56% of adults are overweight/obese.